Super-Protocol/docs/docs/developers/offers/Super Chat/index.md

 Passphrase to Delete looks something like this:
 > crash gloom bundle agree twelve ramp burden verify apology wrist defy use bulb position client eight exhibit above enrich castle foster lesson ecology skull

-## Chat Limitations

-* The generated Chat URL's are temporary and will expire in 72 hours.
-But you can always make new ones.
-* Chats are saved to a decentralized database and will live on regardless of the domain or instances.
-* You can access any chat room from any domain.
+## Keep in mind

-* Beware: chat has no authentication, people can use the same user names and this cannot be verified.
+* Chat has no authentication, people can use the same user names and this cannot be verified.
 * If you open chat in different tabs in the same browser, then it will count you as one user.
 But if you open chat in another browser, it will be a new user.
 * There is no chat administration, you cannot kick or ban users.
 As long as they have the password they'll be able to join.
+* Chat domains at *.superprotocol.io have shared chat rooms because these domains are using Super Protocol DNS and storage account.
+* Chats deployed at any other domain will probably have chat rooms unique to that domain because the orders will be using different storage accounts.
+Learn more about [storages](/developers/cli_guides/storages).

 ## How is it secure?